-Development of Airport West Property: Debt Management staff assisted the City Manager's Office, the Airport Department and the City Attorney's Office in developing a Memorandum of Understanding with potential purchasers of the Airport West Property.
+Lot Line Adjustment of Airport West Property: Debt Management staff assisted the City Manager's Office, the Airport Department, and the City Attorney's Office in negotiating a lot line adjustment between the potential purchasers of the Airport West Property and the developer of the neighboring parcel.
+Work on this project will continue in Fiscal Year 2009-10.